 Why?
 I'm glad you asked!

-It is a combination of two activities: personal financial management and trading money management.
+It's a combination of two activities: personal money management and trading money management.

 When used properly, it limits the amount of time you spend worrying about money and reduces the impact of mistakes you make along the way.
-When avoided, the profits you make (regardless of their source) will be consumed by things like credit card debt, mortgage payments, those $4 lattes from Starbucks, or "Mr. Market".
+Otherwise, it will seem like your money is managing you; setting priorities, telling you what you can and can't do.
+And any money you do make (regardless of their source) will end up burning a whole in your pocket.

 The trading money management half of money management combines 2 areas: